Meloni in "sheep's clothing" in Brussels? Speculations about "alliances" against Germany

 Meloni in Brussels: CDU politician sees “strong pro-European signal”

-In Berlin, therefore, “nervousness is likely to increase,” the authors believe, quoting Moritz Körner, budget expert for the FDP in the EU Parliament: “It is to be expected that we will see a Meloni in sheep’s clothing, which would mean maximizing EU funding payments Italy and will request relaxation of the debt rules.”
+The authors believe that “nervousness will therefore increase” in Berlin, quoting Moritz Körner, budget expert for the FDP in the EU Parliament: “It is to be expected that we will see a Meloni in sheep’s clothing, which suggests that EU funding payments be maximized Italy and will request relaxation of the debt rules.”

 The CDU politician Andreas Schwab, spokesman for the EPP Group on internal market policy, warned loudly World meanwhile to rest.
 “We mustn’t play down the fact that Meloni is the elected Prime Minister of Italy.
-She took a very strong pro-NATO stance on the Ukraine conflict and with her first foreign visit to Brussels she is sending a strong pro-European signal,” he said. (frs with dpa material)
+She took a very strong pro-NATO stance on the Ukraine conflict and with her first foreign visit to Brussels she is sending a strong pro-European signal,” he said.
+The CDU is united in the EPP with Meloni’s government partner Forza Italia – and therefore always has problems. (frs with dpa material)

 #Meloni #sheeps #clothing #Brussels #Speculations #alliances #Germany